Barbodes sellifer: Distribution

-It is found in Singapore, the Malay Peninsular, Indonesia, and parts of Sumatra.
+It is found in Singapore, the Malay Peninsula, Indonesia, and parts of Sumatra.
 However, the population at Bangka Island is small, and there is an effort to breed them in captivity to increase the island population.

 Habitat

 It prefers clear forest streams and pools, but is quite adaptable to other habitats like large rivers, lakes, and even swamps.

 This species can sometimes be spotted intermingling with Barbodes lateristriga (spanner barb), Barbodes dunckeri (clown barb) and Rasbora elegans (two-spot rasbora).